numpy/numpydoc/doc/format.rst

 ..
    above example is from scipy.spatial.distance.pdist

+.. _returns:

 5. Returns
 ``````````

 Explanation of the returned values and their types.
 Similar to the
-**Parameters** section, except the name of each return value is optional.
+:ref:`Parameters <params>` section, except the name of each return value is
+optional.
 The type of each return value is always required::

   Returns